Peripartum cardiomyopathy: Epidemiology

 While the use of tocolytic agents or the development of preeclampsia (toxemia of pregnancy) and pregnancy-induced hypertension (PIH) may contribute to the worsening of heart failure, they do not cause PPCM; the majority of women have developed PPCM who neither received tocolytics nor had preeclampsia nor PIH.

+When looking at the occurrence of PPCM worldwide, the incidence of PPCM is well correlated with maternal mortality rates.
+This means that in areas with higher maternal mortality, there are also higher rates of PPCM.
+This suggests that the level of perinatal care may impact the incidence of PPCM.

 In short, PPCM can occur in any woman of any racial background, at any age during reproductive years, and in any pregnancy.